 Again, there are still many confusing aspects of the unit.
 It is basically a 37-key electronic organ with very limited tone settings and rhythms, with excellent build quality; quite an odd combination of features, really.
 What was the original intended purpose of this keyboard?
 It's too limited in tone and range for most professionals to perform with.
 Perhaps it was made as a practicing unit, but if so, why such a high-pitched range (C4 to C7), and why such high build quality?
 These questions may never be answered, to the disappointment of millions...

-The "flute" tone is mellow and uses triangular waves, while the "organ" tone is brighter and closer to a sawtooth/ramp in shape.
+The "flute" tone is mellow and comprised of roughly triangular waves.
+The "organ" tone is brighter and closer to a sawtooth/ramp in shape.
 Having both tone buttons pressed in at once combines the two additively.
+As mentioned above, there is a very short "attack" time at the beginning of a keypress, and a similarly short "sustain" time at the end.
 The vibrato is very basic, with a medium frequency, and a low amount of "depth".
 It's easy to forget that you've turned on the vibrato once it's been on for a while, since it is so subtle.

 The "Rhythmer" is a neat little rhythm unit, also very simplistic.
 There are 5 on/off buttons for selecting the rhythm pattern: metronome, 2/4, 3/4, 4/4, and 6/8.
 Buttons to the left override buttons to the right, however the 6/8 button doubles the speed of all rhythms no matter what.
 Each beat consists of a burst of noise controlled by a simple volume envelope (sounding similar to a snare drum), with the downbeat also including a "blip" of low frequency content, giving a sound like a bass drum.
 The simple snare and bass drum combination calls a marching band to mind.

 As with most organs, the KMA-37 makes a great lead instrument when used with some overdrive/distortion.
 One example of this can be found on my 2014 album Demos, or perhaps not..., on the track "Sixties Five", where I use it with a wah pedal and a homemade "Valve Caster" tube overdrive, which has fairly low gain and gives a dark, crunchy sound.
 It also makes an appearance on my album Ридахций at the 22:26 mark, where the rhythmer is used to produce a repeating pattern of 11, 10, 9, ..., 3, 2, 1 beats, by means of quickly activating and deactivating the 2/4 button.
-Neither of these are especially great performances—my ability and tastes have improved since then, and I now consider both albums to be juvenilia, with a few worthwhile moments.
-Maybe at some point I will make a proper demo, but it is low on the priorities, unless someone requests it.
+Neither of these are especially great performances—my ability and tastes have improved since then, though the albums still have worthwhile moments.
+Maybe at some point I will make a proper demo, but it is low on the priorities, unless it is requested.